 Product and service quality are still differentiating factors for Finnair, and operative quality plays an important role in this.
 Finnair's long-haul traffic emphasises a high-quality, differentiating travel experience, while smoothness, simplicity and efficiency are key to intra-European traffic.
-In February, Finnair revealed the new long-haul experience that covers all Finnair's wide-body aircraft and, as a result, business and economy classes are refurbished, and a completely new premium economy class was introduced.
-In 2022, the renewed cabin won many awards and has received very positive feedback from customers, which has contributed to customer satisfaction.
-Another contributing factor was Finnair's on-time performance that was 79.0 per cent (82.3), despite various capacity challenges in the European aviation system, and one of the best in Europe.
-As an indication of Finnair's strong customer satisfaction, the company was selected as the best airline in Northern Europe for the 12th consecutive time in the Skytrax customer survey.
-Finnair's customers also awarded Finnair five stars in the Airline Passenger Experience Association (APEX) airline evaluation.
-The Net Promoter Score (NPS) measuring customer satisfaction was at a good level of 40 (38).
+In February, Finnair revealed the new long-haul experience that covers all Finnair's wide-body The role of digital services, which is already key aircraft and, as a result, business and economy for Finnair, is further increasing.
+The average classes are refurbished, and a completely new monthly number of unique Finnair's website visitors premium economy class was introduced.
+In 2022, exceeded the pre-pandemic level in 2022 (in 2019, the renewed cabin won many awards and has c.
+2.0 million) and the comparison period figure as received very positive feedback from customers, it totalled 2.3 million (1.1).
+The number of active users which has contributed to customer satisfaction. of the Finnair mobile application increased by 118.1 per cent to 711,000 year-on-year.
+Direct sales in Another contributing factor was Finnair's on-time Finnair's digital channels fell to 44.0 per cent (51.0) performance that was 79.0 per cent (82.3), despite various capacity challenges in the European while total sales clearly increased.
+During the year, aviation system, and one of the best in Europe.
+Finnair continued to introduce new distribution As an indication of Finnair's strong customer technologies and e.g., signed an agreement satisfaction, the company was selected as the best with Amadeus to bring NDC (new distribution capability) content to travel agency customers. airline in Northern Europe for the 12th consecutive time in the Skytrax customer survey.
+Finnair's With the help of this, the reach of Finnair's offers is customers also awarded Finnair five stars in the expanded.
+Airline Passenger Experience Association (APEX) airline evaluation.
+The Net Promoter Score (NPS) Reducing unit costs measuring customer satisfaction was at a good level of 40 (38).